BlockchainCommons/SmartCustodyBook/manuscript/01-riskmodel.md

 * Bitcoin held in cold storage
 * Ethereum held in a paper wallet

-The ***keys*** protecting the cryptocurrency are also a crucial asset, but often they’re entirely intertwined with the cryptocurrency itself: if your Bitcoin is at Coinbase, that means the keys are at Coinbase; and if your Ethereum is only accessible through a paper wallet, that’s because you printed your keys in the wallet.
+But talking about the cryptocurrency being held somewhere is actually an abstraction.
+The ***keys*** protecting the cryptocurrency are actually _the_ crucial asset.
+There's just usually not a difference between the two: if your Bitcoin is at Coinbase, that means the keys are at Coinbase; and if your Ethereum is only accessible through a paper wallet, that’s because you printed your keys in the wallet.

 However, if you use a more robust *cold storage procedure*, you might have redundant copies of your keys in several places.
 In that case, “Bitcoin held in cold storage” is too general of an asset; you instead need to consider each of your copies of a key as an asset, to correctly assess their risks.